-Therefore, KAMs have to build strategies that proactively seek out opportunities.
+Therefore, Strategic account management has to build strategies that proactively seek out opportunities.
 Getting an account landscape which identifies buying centres in the account and the ability to map them with internal products/solutions can align sales to the buying process.

 Account targets count.
 At the end of the year, it is the only thing that counts.
 Ironically, during sales account planning and execution there emerges a tendency to do more.
 This often distracts the account managers from the targets.
 Account planning and execution-only have to ensure strict adherence to strategies and initiatives that are directly linked to account targets.
 Nothing else matters.
 Not even a Metallica concert.

 Use a real-time tool

 The problem of making account plans in a PPT is this – it is passive and remains passive through the life of the account plan.
 It is only seldom that the KAMs revisit the PPTs to align their align and adjust their annual account plans.
 And it isn’t that the KAMs don’t want to.
 Updating account plans becomes an operational problem in an ever-changing environment.
 Dynamic, responsive and real-time updating account planning tools like the ‘Account Planner’ can support account managers by saving them from operational gruntwork.

 How would you rate the account planning template & process of your organization?
 Simple or complex?
 What initiatives have you taken to simplify?
 What worked?
 What did not?
 What technology tools were leveraged to simplify and improve the process?